rppicomidi/ble-midi2usbhost/README.md

 on this message.

 ### Can't Pair with Linux
+I have successfully used Linux Mint 22.1 and `bluetoothctl` to pair my Pico2 W board with my computer.
+Your mileage may vary.

 Most Linux distributions use the BlueZ Bluetooth stack.
-By default, BLE-MIDI is disabled.
+By default, in 2023, BLE-MIDI is disabled.
 Enabling requires rebuilding the BlueZ stack with the `--enable-midi` option.
 You can find old instructions for doing this on the Internet.
 I have not tried this.